David de Rothschild is the Lost Explorer. Here’s why

 You’re arguably best known for Plasticki, the sustainable boat you sailed from San Francisco to Sydney to raise awareness about plastic waste – so it was rather surprising to find the Lost Explorer products are housed in plastic.
 How did you come to that decision?

 We looked at a number of options, and from an overall environmental footprint, this decision came out on top.
-For example, if you research a lot of the bio plastics, they can be worse, as they can’t even be recycled and end up in landfill, as the system hasn’t gotten up to speed with their disposal.
+For example, if you research a lot of the bio plastics, they can be worse.
+That’s because they can’t even be recycled and end up in landfill.
+The system hasn’t gotten up to speed with their disposal.
 The Lost Explorer Wellness plastic can be returned to the system as the nutrition for another product.

 Most of the cosmetic aluminium tubes are lined with plastic similar to aluminium cans, to stop the ingredients having a reaction with the aluminium, rendering the tube unable to be recycled, so again, worse than the plastic we use that has an established recycling lifecycle.